iflowfor8hours/til/presentations/pipeline_security/outline.md

-"It is not necessary to change.
+"t is not necessary to change.
 Survival is not mandatory."
 W. Edwards Deming

+This is a threat that I most often see in signatures blocks in emails from consultants, and in fearmongering blog posts about... selling consulting services.
+It's never really bothered me until I started writing this presentation and I came across it.
+Something about it screams inflexiblity even though it states that change is necessary for survival.
+Let's examine the positions that devops and security take and how we might leverage one to uplift the other.

 "release my changes faster"
 "lower time to market"